rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

     * Change expectations so that our staff and/or our customers no longer believe our organization is a unique snowflake in regard to this function.

     * Look for partners or suppliers that can help us transition from a bespoke solution to a more common one.
-What are we doing that's different from everyone else in this regard.
+What are we doing that's different from everyone else in this regard?

 5. To change the **size**  of a bubble, we must increase or decrease the level of investment in that function.
 We might: